Do I need any previous boating experience?

-All of boat are fitted a 12volt socket but you will need to bring your charger along - best to bring both 240v & 12v if you have them.
+All of our boats are fitted with a 12volt socket but you will need to bring your charger along - best to bring both 240v & 12v if you have them.

 All of our Elite Fleet boats have onboard WiFi, and you get 250MB of data included in the price of your hire.
 If you wish for additional data, this can be bought at a cost of £5 per GB.
-For the rest of the fleet, we have WiFi pods which can be used if required.
-There is a refundable £10 deposit on the pod and a fee of £15 for 1 GB of data.
 Please be aware that WiFi on cruisers is provided by mobile data, therefore the signal strength will vary in different areas and can be quite patchy.

 If you need to collect your emails while you are away or you can't bear to be without social media, you can get free wifi whilst moored in our boatyard.
 What's more, we have a live webcam covering the boatyard so give the camera a wave, you never know who's watching!
 Our Interactive Map also shows details of places on the Broads that have wifi you can use during your holiday.

 How far can we get?

 Horning is the next village downstream of Wroxham and it can be reached in about a one and a quarter hour direct.
 However, if you stop at Wroxham Broad, Salhouse Broad and Black Horse Broad on the way, it can take two days.
 Please refer to our 'Plan Your Holiday' pages on the website for further details on routes, timings etc.

 Are the Broads tidal?

 Yes.
 There is a rise and fall throughout the broads.
 The tide and currents get stronger the closer you get to Great Yarmouth and on the southern rivers.
 Particular care must be taken at Great Yarmouth.

 No, there are no locks so you can enjoy the hidden delights at your own pace, hassle-free.